← Return to Blog Index

 Issue: Associates may view new tasking flows and dynamic schedules as disruptive.

 Solution: Co-design workflows with stores.
-Roll out in friendly pilots, measure time given back to the floor, and keep human control for lockouts, breaks, and preferences.
+Roll out in friendly pilots, measure time given back to the floor, and keep staff control for lockouts, breaks, and preferences.
 Provide micro-training in the mobile app and keep UI language simple and operational.

 Challenge 5: Forecast Trust and Accuracy